William Hendricks: Senator

 On February 14, 1825, Hendricks resigned his position as Governor to become a United States senator after being elected to that position by the legislature, defeating Chief Justice Isaac Blackford.
 Lieutenant Governor Ratliff Boon had resigned earlier and the governorship devolved to James B. Ray, the Senate president pro tempore.
 Back in Congress in 1825, Hendricks was an Anti-Jacksonian, supporting federal funding for western internal improvements.
 He chaired the committee on roads and canals from 1831 until 1837 and joined fellow Indiana congressman Ratliff Boon in support of federal funding for the Wabash and Erie Canal in the Senate.
 He failed in his attempt to be reelected to his seat in the Senate in 1836.
-He served in the Senate from March 4, 1825, to March 3, 1837 after having lost the election in 1836 to Whig Oliver H. Smith.
+He served in the Senate from March 4, 1825, to March 3, 1837, after having lost the election in 1836 to Whig Oliver H. Smith.
 Hendricks also served as a trustee on the Indiana University Board from 1829 to 1840.

+In 1834, he was one of only two Anti-Jacksonian senators to vote against the censure of President Andrew Jackson.